Epiphan & Drivers Kit | TVPLAY Hardware

 The "extensive integration with Kaltura and Panopto" means that the Epiphan Pearl Nano can effectively connect and interact with Kaltura and Panopto platforms.

-Kaltura and Panopto are Video Content Management Systems (VCMS) platforms that enable organizations to efficiently store, stream and manage video.
-These platforms are widely used in educational and corporate environments for distance learning, employee training, web conferencing and other video applications.
+Kaltura and Panopto are Video Content Management Systems (VCMS) platforms that enable organizations to efficiently store, stream, and manage video.
+These platforms are widely used in educational and corporate settings for distance learning, employee training, web conferencing, and other video applications.

 Support for SRT, HLS, MPEG-DASH, RTMP and RTMPS transmission protocols.